-- Conduct research by framing a research question, identifying and applying the appropriate quantitative or qualitative methods. - Write a research paper. - Defend a thesis. - Analyze and present complex statistical data in a clear and effective way. - Appraise the macroeconomic environment and government policies impinging on public policies and on private business development. - Perform financial analyses, budget and forecasting for business in the food sector. - Appraise and apply elemental marketing strategies, market research and market assessment techniques.
+• Conduct research by framing a research question, identifying and applying the appropriate quantitative or qualitative methods.

+- Write a research paper. - Defend a thesis. - Analyze and present complex statistical data in a clear and effective way. - Appraise the macroeconomic environment and government policies impinging on public policies and on private business development. - Perform financial analyses, budget and forecasting for business in the food sector.

+Appraise and apply elemental marketing strategies, market research and market assessment techniques.

-- Work as a consultant, using management consultancy skills. - Prepare for a career in the food-environment sectors. - Communicate persuasively both orally and in writing, in different contexts and situations. - Write professionally about food through narrative prose and/or technical writing for the scientific community, policy-makers and consumers. - Conceive a media strategy and produce communication projects to be accessed and displayed over a wide variety of media platforms (print, web, video, social media).
+- Prepare for a career in the food-environment sectors. - Communicate persuasively both orally and in writing, in different contexts and situations.

+• Write professionally about food through narrative prose and/or technical writing for the scientific community, policy-makers and consumers.

+• Conceive a media strategy and produce communication projects to be accessed and displayed over a wide variety of media platforms (print, web, video, social media).